JeffGreiner-eaton/react-routing-action-workflow/README.md

 ![workflow-name](./images/workflow-name.png)

--   In the next section of the .yml workflow file we will setup the `on:` trigger events that will trigger the workflow to run.
+-   In the next section of the .yml workflow file we will setup the `on:` key trigger events that will trigger the workflow to run.
 For Brightlayer-UI we tend to use three event types:
 ` on: push:` ` on: pull_request:` ` on: pull_request_target:`

 -   On line 3 add the `on:` key and event types.